cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: The company is getting little bang for its buck.
 |
 | etiquette [礼仪，职业操守]
-| Definition: (noun) The customary of polite behavior in society or among members of a particular profession or group
+| Definition: (noun) The customary of polite behavior in society or among members of a particular profession or group.
 | Usage: Advice on etiquette.
-| Usage: Medical / legal / professional etiquette
+| Usage: Medical / legal / professional etiquette.
+|
+| gentility
+| Definition: social superiority as demonstrated by genteel manners, behavior, or appearance.
+| Usage: He took her hand with discreet gentility.
+| Definition: the fact of being quiet and old-fashioned.
+| Usage: The faded gentility of the town.
+|
+| genteel
+| gneteelly
+| Definition: (of people and their way of life) quiet and polite, often in an exaggerate way; from, or pretending to be from , a high | social class.
+| Usage: He lived in genteel poverty.
+| Usage: (of a place) quiet and old-fashioned and perhaps slightly boring.
+|
+| aristocracy
+| aristocratic
+| Definition: The highest class in certain societies, especially those holding hereditary titles or offices.
+| Usage: The ancient Polish aristocracy had hereditary right to elect the king.
+| Definition: A group regared as privileged or superior in a particular sphere.
+| Usage: High-level technocrats make up a large part of this "technical aristocracy."
+|
+| hereditary
+| Definition: (of a title, office, or right) conferred by or based on inheritance.
 |
 | monitory
 | Definition: (adjective) Conveying an admonition or a warning